 International entry requirements

-LSBU accepts a wide range of international qualifications.
-Each of our country pages explains specific entry requirements.
-Alongside these we expect our international students to hold an English language qualification before studying here.
-As a guide we accept the following English language qualifications, although some of our courses may need a higher level.
+We accept a wide range of international qualifications.
+Each of our country pages explains specific entry requirements, including the English language qualification you need before studying here.

 |Exam name||Undergraduate level required||Postgraduate level required|